tigerhippo/Chatbot/README.md

 # Chatbot

-Please see the src folder for all the code
+Please see the src folder for all the code.